Figure Skating Judging System

 The media, skating fans and general public can find statistics and detailed data on the ISU website: www.isu.org

-The skaters performances are video recorded and can be reviewed on DVD at any time.
+The Skaters’ performances are video recorded and can be reviewed on screen at any time.

 A computer checks and identifies possible anomalies which are further checked by an appointed Officials Assessment Commission.
 These anomalies can either be supported or refuted by the Commission as possibilities for a variance in the scoring.
 Refuted possibilities or repeated errors by a single official could result in a sanction.